Update: January 14, 2020

 Dear Students,

 Thank you for those of you who have reached out already regarding interest in the internship program for this year.
-Unfortunately, after much debate, we have decided not to continue the PRECIP program for the summer of 2020.
-We are currently exploring funding options and may be able to bring the program back in 2021, but we did not have the resources to support it this upcoming summer.
-We hope you will all continue to explore opportunities in the sciences and if anything changes for 2021, we'll update that information here.
+Unfortunately, we have decided not to continue the PRECIP program for the summer of 2022.
+We are currently exploring options to bring the program back in 2023, but we do not have the resources to support it this upcoming summer.
+We hope you will all continue to explore opportunities in the sciences and if anything changes for 2023, we'll update that information here.

 Regards,